-Motion to ... recommend the 2023 Capital Improvement Program plan.
+Motion to ... accept the 2023 Capital Improvement Program plan, and make recommendations to the Finance and Personnel Committee on pursuing short-term financing to fund identified 2023 projects.

 As directed in the County's Strategic Plan:

 The Strategic Planning Committee, in collaboration with the County Administrator, will develop a comprehensive Capital Facilities Plan in 2022 that will include: